-In our opinion, the Statement of Compliance set out on pages 9 to 17 has been properly prepared in accordance with the requirements of the Listing Rules issued by the Malta Listing Authority.
+We are required to consider whether the information that should be provided within the Remuneration report, as required in terms of Appendix 12.1 to Chapter 12 of the Listing Rules, has been included.
+In our opinion, the Remuneration report has been properly prepared in accordance with the requirements of the Listing Rules issued by the Malta Listing Authority.